 Use a sturdy leash and a harness to ensure that your dog cannot break free.
 A leash that is too flimsy or weak may not be able to hold your dog if they pull or lunge unexpectedly.
 A harness can also provide better control and distribute the pressure more evenly across your dog's body.

 Avoid using long retractable leashes when camping.
 While these leashes may seem convenient, they can pose hazards in a campsite environment.
 The long length of the leash can become tangled around objects, trip other campers, or allow your dog to stray too far away from you.
-Stick to a regular leash length for the safety and of your dog and those around you.
+Stick to a regular leash length for the safety and comfort of your dog and those around you.

 Protecting Your Dog from Wildlife